digime/digime-sdk-nodejs/documents/storage/download-storage-files.md

     }
 ```

-Please check return type [DownloadStorageFileResponse](../interfaces/Types.DownloadStorageFileResponse.html) for more details on what is returned.
+Please check return type {@link Types.DownloadStorageFileResponse | DownloadStorageFileResponse} for more details on what is returned.